of July 28, 2017 No. 509

 95) contact approach - landing approach in case of flight under instrument flight rules when the instrument approach chart in parts or in full is not observed and calling is carried out on visual ground marks.

 96) zone of final approach and rise of FATO - the established zone over which the final stage of maneuver of landing approach to the mode of hanging or landing is completed and with which the take-off maneuver begins and when FATO be used by helicopters with class flight technical characteristics 1, it includes the located rejected take-off area;

 97) point of prohibition of landing approach - point after which the instrument landing approach does not proceed lower than 300 m (1000 foot) over exceeding of airfield or within terminal phase of landing approach if the reported visibility or control RVR below operational minimum of airfield;

 98) final approach - that part of instrument approach chart which begins in the established checkpoint (or point) final approach or in the absence of such point:

 at the end of the last procedure turn, base-leg turn or turn on inbound track in the "hippodrome" scheme if that is provided, or

 in point of exit to the last track line in approach chart also comes to an end in terminal area point from which landing can be executed, or go-around is begun;

-99) terminal phase of landing approach - the site of instrument approach chart within which exit in alignment of the runway and decrease is made for landing;
+99) terminal phase of landing approach (FAS) - the site of instrument approach chart within which exit in alignment of the runway and decrease is made for landing;

 100) the stabilized landing approach of SAP - the controlled landing approach which is carried out in the conditions of the corresponding configuration, speed and control over flight path from in advance determined point or absolute/relative altitude to point is 50 feet higher than threshold of landing strip or point where flaring maneuvre begins if this point is located above;